-- 2.1.1 Service stations shall comply with the following as a minimum; - 2.1.1.1 Servicing of Inflatable Lifejackets shall be carried out in a fully enclosed area only. - 2.1.1.2 The area shall be well lit and protected from direct sunlight - 2.1.1.3 The temperature and humidity shall be sufficiently controlled to ensure that the servicing of inflatable Lifejackets may be carried out successfully. - 2.1.1.4 The area shall be efficiently ventilated but free from draught - 2.1.1.5 Sufficient Tools (including specialist tools) shall be available to ensure Lifejackets may be disassembled, tested and reassembled in accordance with this Manual.
-These shall include but not limited to: - 2.1.1.5.1 Manometers and pressure gauges - 2.1.1.5.2 Oil free and dry air supply - 2.1.1.5.3 Scales for weighing Gas Cylinders - 2.1.1.5.4 Crewsaver Service tool kit (See 2.6).
-This is recommended but similar calibrated devices may also be used. - 2.1.1.6 Stock of materials and components to allow efficient servicing with readily available replacement parts to ensure a prompt service for the customer. - 2.1.1.7 Only personnel trained and certified in accordance with Crewsaver requirements are approved to carry out Servicing and Maintenance.
-They must be holders of a valid (3 years from date of issue) Certificate. - 2.1.1.8 The service station shall be of an approved standard. - 2.1.1.9 Procedures shall be introduced to ensure that service bulletins, Manuals and replacement parts are obtained from Crewsaver. - 2.1.1.10 Subsequent to initial approval and there after the service station shall be subject to regular surveillance by Crewsaver. - 2.1.1.11 The service station must comply and have met all QA criteria in the Crewsaver servicing protocol file.
+- 2.1.1 Service stations shall comply with the following as a minimum; - 2.1.2 Servicing of Inflatable Lifejackets shall be carried out in a fully enclosed area only. - 2.1.3 The area shall be well lit and protected from direct sunlight - 2.1.4 The temperature and humidity shall be sufficiently controlled to ensure that the servicing of inflatable Lifejackets may be carried out successfully. - 2.1.5 The area shall be efficiently ventilated but free from draught - 2.1.6 Sufficient Tools (including specialist tools) shall be available to ensure Lifejackets may be disassembled, tested and reassembled in accordance with this Manual.
+These shall include but not be limited to: - 2.1.6.1 Manometers and pressure gauges - 2.1.6.2 Oil free and dry air supply - 2.1.6.3 Scales for weighing Gas Cylinders - 2.1.6.4 Crewsaver Service tool kit (See 2.6).
+This is recommended but similar calibrated devices may also be used. - 2.1.7 Stock of materials and components shall be held to allow efficient servicing with readily available replacement parts to ensure a prompt service for the customer. - 2.1.8 Only personnel trained and certified in accordance with Crewsaver requirements are approved to carry out Servicing and Maintenance.
+They must be holders of a valid Certificate issued by Crewsaver. - 2.1.9 The service station shall be of an approved standard. - 2.1.10 Procedures shall be introduced to ensure that service bulletins, Manuals and replacement parts are obtained from Crewsaver. - 2.1.11 Subsequent to initial approval and thereafter the service station shall be subject to regular surveillance by Crewsaver. - 2.1.12 The service station must comply with and have met all QA criteria in the Crewsaver servicing protocol file.